AnyLog-co/docker-compose/kubernetes/README.md

 kubectl attach -it pod/anylog-master-deployment-7b4ff75fb7-mnsxf
 ```

-* Attach to exec of pod
+* Attach to the shell interface of the node
 ```shell
 # to detach ctrl-p-q
 kubectl exec -it pod/anylog-master-deployment-7b4ff75fb7-mnsxf -- /bin/bash
 ```

+## Networking and Volume management